 These amendments will take effect this spring.
 They will require public companies to disclose to investors in a standardized manner their policies, procedures and competencies for cybersecurity.
 Any cybersecurity incidents that occur and updates regarding past cybersecurity incidents.

 European regulators also are requiring organizations to strengthen their stances against cybercrime.
 The European Union’s NIS2 Directive (Network Information Security 2 Directive), which includes “measures for a high common level of cybersecurity across the Union,” takes effect on October 17, 2024 (NIS2 Release Date).
-According to its article 21 (Cybersecurity risk-management measures), “essential and important entities must … manage the risks posed to the security of network and information systems… And prevent or minimize the impact of incidents… Strengthening EU’s cybersecurity posture by expanding scope of the directive and introducing more stringent rules.
+According to its article 21, “essential and important entities must … manage the risks posed to the security of network and information systems… And prevent or minimize the impact of incidents… Strengthening EU’s cybersecurity posture by expanding scope of the directive and introducing more stringent rules.
 Especially those pertaining to cybersecurity risk management, including among the supply chain.”

 Enhancing Cybersecurity Compliance for CISOs

 Although it is a daunting task for CISOs to know and understand their entire asset environment and manage the associated risks, there are several steps they can take to help make it possible.
 For example, CISOs could use IT asset management solutions.
 They account for any asset type (IT/OT/IoT), whether they’re managed or not and wherever they’re being used.
 CISOs also could implement solutions to document the presence of authorized and unauthorized devices.
 The exact device models, the identity of those using them and how they are using them.
 The risk level of the devices and of the users themselves and whether the devices have any known vulnerabilities.
-CISOs also could deploy IT asset management solutions that automatically block from the network unknown and unwanted devices.
-Those that breach access control rules.
-Finally, continuously monitoring network-connected devices ensures real-time visibility and control.

 Financial Industry Regulations and Unmanaged Devices